Nigerian People's Party: 1979 elections

-During the Second Republic, the National Party of Nigeria's (NPN) weak hold on the House of Assembly led to an alliance between the NPP and the NPN.
-The NPP submitted a few candidates for ministerial appointments to consummate the alliance.
-NPP personalities such as Ishaya Audu, a vice presidential candidate of the party, were selected as ministers.
-However, the accord hit the rocks in 1981, and Adeniran Ogunsanya, the chairman of the party, asked all ministers to resign; many did not heed his call and some transferred to the NPN.
+After the election, the National Party of Nigeria's (NPN) weak hold on the House of Assembly led to an alliance between the NPP and the NPN.
+As a result, NPP politicians such as Ishaya Audu, a vice presidential candidate of the party, were selected as ministers.
+However, the accord hit the rocks in 1981, and Adeniran Ogunsanya, the chairman of the party, asked all ministers to resign.
+Many did not heed his call and some transferred to the NPN.